The really bad stuff you might be cycling into will simply not hold up as well on a pullback.

-Big Lots is downgraded to 'underweight,' and VeriSign is downgraded to 'neutral.'
+Big Lots is initiated with a 'buy,' and Herbalife is downgraded to 'hold.'

 VIDEO ON MSN MONEY

 Fundamental company data and historical chart data provided by Morningstar Inc. Real-time index quotes and delayed quotes supplied by Morningstar Inc. Quotes delayed by up to 15 minutes, except where indicated otherwise.
 Fund summary, fund performance and dividend data provided by Morningstar Inc. Analyst recommendations provided by Zacks Investment Research.
 StockScouter data provided by Verus Analytics.
 IPO data provided by Hoover's Inc. Index membership data provided by Morningstar Inc.

 The company is scrambling to protect its equities arm, which could face declining volume and revenue as competitors close the gap.

 The Market Dispatches column has been discontinued.
 Here's where to find the latest stock and business news on MSN Money, and the latest from market writer Charley Blaine.